CROSS-SILO STRATEGIC COUNSELORS

 By employing our proprietary framework, RoundMap®, alongside Positive Inquiry, we have successfully guided organizations from isolation to integration.
 Our integrated approach fosters stronger connections, greater resilience, and increased innovation, leading to new opportunities for growth and a brighter future.

-Feel free to reach out to discuss your firm’s divide.
+Please consider our professional services and feel free to reach out to discuss your firm’s bespoke challenges.

 Canon USA: Crossing Functional Silos to Create One Marketing Center of Excellence